 - freshly ground black pepper, to taste

-- Assemble the Salad: In a large shallow bowl arrange ingredients into stripes.
+- In a large shallow bowl arrange the salad ingredients into stripes.
 You can use a spatula as a divider, to help create crisp lines, as you add one ingredient next to another.
 (The salad can be arranged a few hours ahead.
 Cover and keep in the fridge.
 Bring to room temp before dressing and serving)

 - When ready to serve, toss with dressing.

 [This post first appeared on Panning The Globe in June 2017.
 It was updated in July 2019 with added nutritional information and more details added to the written post]

 - Cook Time: 12 minutes

 I love how easy and healthy this salad is.
 Thanks for the recipe.

 I'm so glad you enjoyed the recipe Brian!